j-dib/HandHeld3DScanner/handheld3dscanner/README.md

 Installation Instructions
 =========================

+1- Install Librealsense V. 2.29.1 First:

+git clone -b v2.29.0 https://github.com/IntelRealSense/librealsense.git
+mkdir  build  && cd build
+cmake .. -DBUILD_EXAMPLES=true -DCMAKE_BUILD_TYPE=Release -DFORCE_LIBUVC=true

+IMPORTANT FOR RASPBERRY PI:

+$ cd ~/librealsense
+$ vim CMakeLists.txt
+# Look for config_cxx_flags() - Line 26 usually and add:
+set(CMAKE_CXX_FLAGS "${CMAKE_CXX_FLAGS} -latomic")
+# Click Esc and then type ":wq"

+$ make -j1
+$ sudo make install

+(For more info, please follow the steps mentioned in https://github.com/IntelRealSense/librealsense/blob/master/doc/installation_raspbian.md).

-You may simply use git to clone this repository, and run `./install.sh` from a terminal or SSH.
+2- You may simply use git to clone this repository, and run `./install.sh` from a terminal or SSH.

 Or copy this `handheld3dscanner` directory (case sensitive!), upload it somewhere to the Pi, and run `./install.sh` from a terminal or SSH.